PasitDM/assign_fibo_mobile/README.md

 │   │       └── fibo_viewmodel_test.dart
 │   └── widget_test.dart
 ```

-State Management
+## The project uses the MVVM pattern with ChangeNotifier and AnimatedBuilder for state management.
-The project uses the MVVM pattern with ChangeNotifier and AnimatedBuilder for state management.
+### 4 Examples
-Example of Display list Fibonacci Display list Fibonacci
+### 1. Example of Display list Fibonacci Display list Fibonacci
 ![Mobile Main](assets/images/ex_display_fibo.gif)

-Example of added item only the same type Added item only the same type
+### 2. Example of added item only the same type Added item only the same type
 ![Mobile Main](assets/images/ex_add_same_type.gif)

-Example of When scrolling to highlighted one when showing modal Scrolling to highlighted item
+### 3. Example of When scrolling to highlighted one when showing modal Scrolling to highlighted item
 ![Mobile Main](assets/images/ex_scrolling_highlight_model.gif)

-Example of what to do when pop When pop
+### 4. Example of what to do when pop When pop
 ![Mobile Main](assets/images/ex_when_pop.gif)

-Coverage Report
+## Coverage Report
 ![Coverage Report](assets/images/coverage_report.png)